doivglser/mindevenviro-fanciful/README.md

 - A fresh base-install of Debian GNU/Linux 9 Stretch.
 - Choose netinst CD image, and burn it on a blank CD-R.
 - Debian 9 GNU/Linux Stretch: https://www.debian.org/releases/stretch/debian-installer/
-- While installing: crypt your drive, don't choose any desktop or servers, choose a root and an user password.
+- While installing:
+  crypt your drive, don't choose any desktop or servers, choose SSH-Server, choose a root and an user password.

 - Root access, to make an entry for $USER in the /etc/sudoers file
 - An Internet connection